http://med4treat.top

 Please “Like” my author Facebook page (cited above) to see reminders when each monthly newsletter is uploaded.
 I’ve also noticed that I’m more likely to be shown posts from liked or friended sources in my Facebook feed when I’ve “Liked” some of their individual posts, so you might want to do that, too.
 Thanks!

-Interview with Liz Crowe:
+Interview with Annette Miller:

 What inspired you to begin writing?